silviaCerby/gitbook/docs/management/credential_management/vaults/how-cerby-protects-your-passwords.md

 ---
-description: This article describes how Cerby provides a comprehensive solution for protecting your saved passwords.
+description: "This article describes how Cerby provides a comprehensive solution for protecting your saved passwords."
 intercom_id: 10008672
 ---